 If your personal information is entered into our AI systems, the information will be temporarily stored in the Australian-based data centre of the system before being deleted.
 We note that some information obtained by us via third party software may be stored by that third party software provider.

-We aim to store your information securely and take reasonable steps against misuse, interference, loss, unauthorised access, modification and disclosure.
+We aim to store your information securely and take reasonable steps to protect it against misuse, interference, loss, unauthorised access, modification and disclosure.
 We have a range of security controls in place including access control mechanisms, physical site access restrictions and a range of cyber security processes, policies and procedures to keep your data secure.

 Complaints